open reading group The Root & Router Society Reading Group November 2025

 July 21st – Low-Carbon Contradiction: Conclusion – Deadly Life of Logistics: Conclusion

 If you want to see what we have read before, check the page of the previous infrastructure reading group, and the environment reading group.
+In this reading group, we have previously read:

 * We use CEST between the last Sunday of March until the last Sunday of October, then we switch back to CET.